hekra01/AppRTCDemo/README.md

 * or https://github.com/hekra01/webrtc/tree/rev13722

 For Facets:
-1-run docker instances as in the launch.sh script 2-run the roomserver at https://github.com/hekra01/apprtc.
+1-See/reuse the launch.sh script to configure and launch the docker instance that will host the AppRTCDemo app for Facets 2-run the roomserver at https://github.com/hekra01/apprtc.
 3-modify android settings to grant the app permissions:
   * "android.permission.MODIFY_AUDIO_SETTINGS",